theopn/dotfiles/README.md

 #### Neovim

-//TODO

-> Text editor/IDE for everything but Java (L Java)
+> My IDE for most language (except for Java) and a text editor for blog writing, note taking, quick idea capture, and so much more

 Due to requests of my friends in CS252, my Neovim configuration has moved to a separate repository [Theovim](https://github.com/theopn/theovim)